-The money that companies are spending on advertising is often astronomical.
-Is the implication of this that a lot of that is wasted efforts?
-If so much of actual business is being driven by just spontaneous conversations?
+The money that company’s are spending on advertising is often astronomical.
+Is the implication of this, that a lot of that is wasted efforts?
+If so much of actual business is being driven by just spontaneous conversations.

 Jake Teeny: 4:26

-I think there’s definitely a shift these days in light of social media and the online revolution.
-You used to see a lot more money put into traditional advertising like television, radio…things of this nature.
-But not only are marketers putting more money into promoting word of mouth, but they’re actually becoming kind of sneaky and clever about tricking other people into thinking advertisements are word of mouth
+I think there’s definitely a shift these days in light of social media and online revolution.
+You used to see a lot more money put into traditional advertising like television, radio things of this nature.
+But not only are marketers putting more money into kind of promoting word of mouth, but they’re actually becoming kind of sneaky and clever about tricking other people into thinking advertisements or word of mouth

 Andy Luttrell: 4:51